 Seeing the vast usability of the Oracle platform, ADF (Application Development Framework) job roles are much in these days and in the coming future.
 Here Mindmajix team compiled a few very common ADF interview questions that should be thoroughly prepared for:

 Ans: The Oracle Application Development Framework (Oracle ADF) is an end-to-end application framework that builds on J2EE standards and open-source technologies to simplify and accelerate implementing service-oriented applications.
 If you develop enterprise solutions that search, display, create, modify, and validate data using web, wireless, desktop, or web services interfaces, Oracle ADF can simplify your job.
-Used in tandem, Oracle JDeveloper 10g and Oracle ADF give you an environment that covers the full development lifecycle from design to deployment, with drag-and-drop data binding, visual UI design, and team development features built-in.
+Used in tandem, Oracle JDeveloper 10g, and Oracle ADF give you an environment that covers the full development lifecycle from design to deployment, with drag-and-drop data binding, visual UI design, and team development features built-in.

-Managed bean is about how the bean is created and initialized.
-As you know, jsf uses the lazy initialization model.
-It means that the bean in the particular scope is created and initialized not at the moment when the scope is started, but on-demand, i.e. when the bean is first time required.
+A managed bean is about how the bean is created and initialized.
+As you know, JSF uses the lazy initialization model.
+It means that the bean in the particular scope is created and initialized not at the moment when the scope is started, but on-demand, i.e. when the bean is the first time required.

 |A backing bean is any bean that is referenced by a form.||A managed bean is a backing bean that has been registered with JSF (in faces-config.xml) and it automatically created (and optionally initialized) by JSF when it is needed.|